adonespitogo/angular-base64-upload/README.md

 }
 ```

 You will have to decode the base64 file in your backend on your own.
+There is a PHP sample code for decoding base64 file inde [demo folder](https://github.com/adonespitogo/angular-base64-upload/tree/master/demo).
 Below is a sample ruby code for decoding the base64-encoded file to be passed to paperclip:
 ```ruby
 def create